-Information on risks in activities of AS "SMP Bank" in 2010, objectives, methods and policies of risk management, as well as on requirements to equity and internal capital adequacy.
+Information on risks in activities of AS "SMP Bank" in 2011, objectives, methods and policies of risk management, as well as on requirements to equity and internal capital adequacy.

-The information has been prepared in compliance with Regulations No. 61 on disclosure of information, approved by the decision of the Council of the Financial and Capital Market Commission of 02.05.2007 and partially reflected in the AS "SMP Bank" (hereinafter referred to as the Bank) Bank and Consolidated Financial Statements for the year ended 31 December 2010 (hereinafter referred to as the Annual Report for the year 2010).
+The information has been prepared in compliance with Regulations No. 61 on disclosure of information, approved by the decision of the Council of the Financial and Capital Market Commission of 02.05.2007 and partially reflected in the AS "SMP Bank" (hereinafter referred to as the Bank) Bank and Consolidated Financial Statements for the year ended 31 December 2011 (hereinafter referred to as the Annual Report for the year 2011).

-Information on the Bank's management is reflected in the Annual Report for the year 2010 on page 4, and has not changed since its publication.
+Information on the Bank's management is reflected in the Annual Report for the year 2011 on page 4, and has not changed since its publication.
+On 8 November 2011 Irina Cibulonoka was appointed to the Board.

-Information on the composition of the consolidated group and methods of consolidation is reflected in the Annual Report for Annual Report for the year 2010 on pages 13-14, and has not changed since its publication.
+Information on the composition of the consolidated group and methods of consolidation is reflected in the Annual Report for Annual Report for the year 2011 on pages 13-14, and has not changed since its publication.